Tyler O'Neill: 2021

 O'Neill returned as St. Louis' starting left fielder in 2021.
 On September 20, O'Neill was named the National League Player of the Week after leading the Cardinals to a 6-0 week while batting .391 with three home runs, nine runs scored, and a 1.308 OPS.
-He was later named the National League Player of the Month for September after hitting .328/.377/.731 with 13 home runs, thirty RBIs, and a 1.108 OPS.
+He was named the National League Player of the Month for September after hitting .328/.377/.731 with 13 home runs, thirty RBIs, and a 1.108 OPS.
 O'Neill finished the 2021 season with 482 at-bats over 138 games, slashing .286/.352/.560 with 34 home runs, eighty RBIs, and 15 stolen bases.
-He won his second consecutive Gold Glove Award in left field, being one of five Cardinals (an MLB record) to win the award.
+He won his second consecutive Gold Glove Award in left field, one of five Cardinals to win that year—an MLB record.

 2022

 O'Neill opened the season as the club's starting left fielder.
-In mid-May, he lost his salary arbitration case against the Cardinals, and will make $3.4 million as opposed to his requested salary of $4.15 million.
+In mid-May, he lost his salary arbitration case against the Cardinals, resulting in a $3.4 million salary, not his requested salary of $4.15 million.
 He struggled to open the season, slashing .195/.256/.297 with two home runs and 42 strikeouts over 32 games before he was placed on the injured list in mid-May with a sore shoulder.
 He was activated on June 7.
 On June 20, he was placed back on the injured list with a hamstring injury before being activated in mid-July.
 He was placed back on the injured list with another hamstring injury in September, and missed the remainder of the season.
 Over 96 games with the Cardinals, he hit .228 with 14 home runs and 48 RBIs.
 He was sent to play for the Salt River Rafters of the Arizona Fall League after the season to rehab.

 2023

 On January 13, 2023, O'Neill agreed to a one-year, $4.95 million contract with the Cardinals, avoiding salary arbitration.
+O’Neill hit .228 in 29 games for St. Louis before he was placed on the injured list with a lower back strain.
+He was transferred to the 60-day injured list on June 16.
+He was activated on July 20.

+O'Neill hit home runs for the Cardinals in four consecutive Opening Day games, from 2020 through 2023, tying a major-league record achieved by Todd Hundley, Gary Carter, and Yogi Berra).